For those of us who find joy in helping others, November is just a month to do more volunteer work.

-Obviously, you want to spend your time and effort making a difference in an area that you feel passionate about.
-The thing is though that if you’ll be asking for time off of work to do charity work, your organization will understandably want it to benefit the company mission as well.
+It makes sense that you would want to invest your time in something you’re passionate about.
+Keep in mind that if you plan on requesting time off from work to do charity work, your organization will likely want the company mission to benefit as well.

 “Ask your boss if there’s some way you could represent them, such as with company paraphernalia, while you’re engaging in your community service.
 Asking an employer for this can be done best by relating the community service work being done to non-profits or outreach programs the company already supports in a different capacity.”

-Jenna Elkins, a media relations coordinator for Inc. 5000 company TechnologyAdvice recommends walking into the meeting with a thorough plan.
+Jenna Elkins, a media relations coordinator for Inc. 5000 company TechnologyAdvice, urges people to have a plan ready before going into any meeting.
 “Be ready to share details of the activity and your reason for your participation, while also addressing any potential concerns.”
-These concerns could be anything from the amount of time spent away from the office to conflicts in partnering with organizations that may be competitors your company’s current philanthropy.
+Some people may worry about the amount of time they’ll spend away from work or teaming up with other companies who could be competitors to your company’s current charitable efforts.

-Livia Hermiz, Account Executive at online marketing firm BrightHaus also recommends coming up with at least three doable options for your community service so that you have a bigger shot of coming to a compromise between you and your employer.
+Livia Hermiz, an account executive at online marketing firm BrightHaus, recommends that employees come up with three doable options for community service so they have a better chance of coming to a compromise with their employer.

-She also says it’s important to understand what’s currently going on with your company before asking.
-“If business is booming, and you’re about to double in employee size, it might be a hard time to organize a community service event as things will be hectic, for example.”
+Before asking for a raise, she says it is important to understand what is currently going on in your company.
+“If the business is booming, and you’re about to double in employee size, it might be a hard time to organize a community service event as things will be hectic, for example.”

 “Sometimes, there just isn’t a great time, and that’s fine, but I say waiting until there is a bit of calm, as creating a community service event for the company will not add to the stress of management,” Hermiz says.

-She also provides a timely hook to use right now with your boss, “I would go to my boss and say ‘I know the holidays are coming up, and I think it would be great for the company to do some community service or philanthropy.
+Hook your boss with this timely tip from our expert!
+“I would go to my boss and say ‘I know the holidays are coming up, and I think it would be great for the company to do some community service or philanthropy.
 Not only would it make the company look great, and build a positive community-based reputation, but it will build positive employee relations among each other.’”

 “Another idea is to ask the boss for the whole team to be involved in a community service project,” says Elkins.

-Now, Elkins is in charge of setting up community service events every quarter all because she gathered the guts to ask her manager for time to contribute to causes important to her.
-She’s standing out for the right reasons in her office, and you can too.
+Elkins sets up community service events every quarter.
+She accomplishes this by mustering the courage to ask her manager for time to contribute to causes important to her.
+As a result, she’s respected in her office for taking initiative – and you can be too!